-A giant scaffolding made of bamboo rose right before the basilica’s altar at the point where the nave and the transept meet.
+A giant scaffolding rose right before the basilica’s altar at the point where the nave and the transept meet.
 Apparently, the church’s interiors were undergoing a minor renovation.
-The top of the scaffolding reached to the ceiling of the dome which was being painted.
-I could not imagine how difficult it was for the painters given that we were inside the biggest Catholic church in the Philippines and in the whole of Asia.
+The top of the bamboo scaffold reached to the ceiling of the dome which was being painted.
+I could not imagine how difficult it was for the painters.
+After all, they were inside the biggest Catholic church in the Philippines and in the whole of Asia.

 History of the Taal Basilica